dhellmann/pymotw/PyMOTW/os/index.rst

 .. {{{end}}}

-There are many variations of ``exec*()``, depending on what form you might have the arguments in, whether you want the path and environment of the parent process to be copied to the child, etc. Have a look at the library documentation to for complete details.
+There are many variations of :func:`exec*()`, depending on what form you might have the arguments in, whether you want the path and environment of the parent process to be copied to the child, etc. Have a look at the library documentation to for complete details.

 For all variations, the first argument is a path or filename and the remaining arguments control how that program runs.
 They are either passed as command